tracy-o/learning-day/docs/load-test-results/2020-05-05-cache-limit-reclaim.md

 - 30-minute 50% Repeater traffics (~500rps), OriginSimulator returning 100kb gzip payload

-During the tests, the following BEAM VM stats was sampled at 1s frequency (30s for Repeater test) by running [this script]() in IEx remote console:
+During all the tests, the following BEAM VM stats was sampled at 1s frequency or every 30s (for the Repeater test) by running [this script]() in IEx remote console:

 - memory usage
-- CPU usage
+- %CPU util
 - cache table (ETS) size
 - cache table memory usage